Understanding Trucker Lingo & CB 10 Codes

 Citizens Band Radio (CB Radio) was used for long-range communication before the invention of email and cellular phones.
 Primarily used by truckers wanting to communicate with each other to pass the time on long commutes, CB radio is still used today.

 Over the decades, truckers have developed their own dialect in the form of CB radio lingo.
-For example, in the world of CB radio talk number codes mean things.
+For example, in the world of CB radio lingo number codes mean things.
 Here is a list of CB 10 codes, often followed by what they mean (and what they truly mean).

 10-1: Receiving poorly (I can’t hear you).